SuperOffice

 SuperOffice is a European business-to-business software company that develops customer relationship management (CRM) solutions.
 Founded in Oslo, Norway, in 1989 by Une Amundsen, the company provides cloud-based software-as-a-service (SaaS) and on-premises platforms for sales, marketing, customer service, as well as integrations with enterprise resource planning (ERP) systems, mobile applications and artificial intelligence features.
+As of April 2026, the company is led by CEO Bjørn Røsten.

 SuperOffice delivers its products through subsidiaries, distributors and resellers in Norway, Sweden, Denmark, Germany, and the Netherlands.
 The German office covers the DACH region (Germany, Austria, Switzerland while the Dutch office serves the Benelux countries (Belgium, the Netherlands, and Luxembourg).
 The Company also operates through partners in the United Kingdom, Ireland, and North America.

-According to the company, more than 6,000 European companies are using SuperOffice CRM products.
 SuperOffice has been owned by the Danish investment firm Axcel since 2020.

 History

-SuperOffice was founded in Oslo, Norway, in 1989 by Une Amundsen with a clear vision: to create software that would support the needs of salespeople by making their everyday work easier.
+SuperOffice was founded in Oslo, Norway, in 1989 by Une Amundsen to develop CRM software for sales organizations.

 In its early years, founder Amundsen internally referred to the company as "Superland".
 The name was used informally within the organization, accompanied by symbolic elements such as a written constitution and company 'passports,' which remain part of the company's internal culture.
 Under Amundsen's leadership, the company grew steadily and, in 1997, was listed on the Oslo Stock Exchange under the ticker symbol SUO, where it remained until 2009.

 In 2017, founder Une Amundsen passed away.
 Three years later, in April 2020, SuperOffice was acquired by the Danish investment firm Axcel.
 That same year, in September, SuperOffice expanded its European footprint with the acquisition of the Dutch software company Infobridge.

 In 2024, SuperOffice appointed Lars Engbork as CEO, bringing leadership experience from Visma, e-conomic, Oracle, and SimCorp.
 The company also hired Thomas Rødseth as Chief Product and Technology Officer and Bettina Isabelle Berntsen as Chief Marketing Officer.

 In June 2025, SuperOffice announced that Axcel had established a €266 million continuation fund, led by Carlyle AlpInvest, to extend its ownership and accelerate growth.
 The investment was aimed at expanding AI capabilities, pursuing strategic acquisitions, and strengthening the company’s market position across Europe.

-Since Axcel’s original acquisition in 2020, SuperOffice has delivered double-digit organic growth and grown its cloud annual recurring revenue (ARR) to nearly three times its initial level.
+Following the 2020 acquisition, Axcel reported that SuperOffice experienced growth in its cloud-based revenue.

+In April 2026, Bjørn Røsten was appointed Chief Executive Officer of SuperOffice, succeeding Lars Engbork, who stepped down to take a CEO role at another international company.